Non-Stock Item (NSI)

 x.xx

-Note: These cost of sales entries cancel each other out because the cost was already recorded at the GRN stage.
+Note: The two Cost of Sales entries cancel each other out.
+This is correct behaviour because the cost was already recorded when the GRN was processed.

 Method 2: Through the POS Module

-If you add an NSI item directly to a POS invoice:
+If you add a NSI item directly to a POS invoice:

-Tip:Try to process the GRN and invoice in the same month to keep reporting aligned.
+Recommendation: Always try to process the GRN and the related sales invoice in the same accounting month to ensure accurate financial reporting and alignment between the Stock Turnover Report and the Income Statement.

 Cost Price Usage